 So far, most TSP investors will be pleased.
-As you can see from the statistics in the TSP corner, the S fund is continuing to do very well.
+The S fund is continuing to do very well.
 It is up about 6.5% in recent weeks.
 That result will surprise some analysts as small company stocks often do poorly at this point in the economic cycle.

 The C fund has also done well this month and is up 3.68% in the past several weeks.
 Unfortunately, the I fund has not done as well and it is the only fund that shows a negative return of 0.2% in recent weeks.

 The bond funds have not done poorly either.
 The safe and steady G fund shows a gain of 0.37% and the F fund is up 0.76% since mid-May.